gurjeet29/Data_Science_Portfolio/DL/Hotel Customer Prediction/Readme.md

 # Hotel Customer Prediction

-The dataset can be found in the github repo [here.](https://github.com/gurjeet29/Data_Science_Portfolio/tree/main/DL/Hotel%20Customer%20Prediction)
+The dataset can be found in the github repo [here.](https://github.com/gurjeet29/hotel_customer_predictor_and_regex)

+**The deployed model can be found on this link: https://hotel-customer-predictor.herokuapp.com/**

 ## Project Objective
 The purpose of this project is to predict the customers who are going to Check-In in a hotel based on their past records.
 The project can help hotels to keep track of their customers and improve their services as to avoid cancellation.
 Booking cancellations have a substantial impact in demand management decisions in the hospitality industry.